zhixiangteoh/tP/docs/DeveloperGuide.md

 1. Test case: `search LOL`<br>
    Expected: The search returns no results.

+Printing a deck to PowerPoint:
+1. Prerequisite: There exist at least one deck and any PowerPoint with the 'deck name'.pptx is not in use.
+1. Test case: `pptx 1` followed by `y` when prompted <br>
+   Expected: A PowerPoint, 'deck name'.pptx is created with white background and black text.
+1. Test case: `pptx 1 -y` <br>
+   Expected: A PowerPoint, 'deck name'.pptx is created with white background and black text.
+1. Test case: `pptx 1 -y -cs 1` <br>
+   Expected: A PowerPoint, 'deck name'.pptx is created with steelblue background and silver text.
+1. Test case: `pptx 1 -y -oc black red` <br>
+   Expected: A PowerPoint, 'deck name'.pptx is created with black background and red text.
+1. Test case: `pptx 1 -y -cs black red` <br>
+   Expected: No PowerPoint is created.
+Error message shown.
+1. Test case: `pptx 1 -y -cs 11` <br>
+   Expected: No PowerPoint is created.
+Error message shown.
+1. Test case: `pptx 1 -y -oc block red` <br>
+   Expected: No PowerPoint is created.
+Error message shown.
+1. Test case: `pptx 1 -y -cs 1 -oc black red` <br>
+   Expected: No PowerPoint is created.
+Error message shown.
+1. Test case: `pptx 1 -y -cc 11` <br>
+   Expected: No PowerPoint is created.
+Error message shown.

 Editing a deck:
 1. Prerequisite: There exists at least one deck.
 1. Test case: `edit 1`<br>